swarnava-dutta/Free-Exam-Dumps/README.md

-# Exam Topics Scraper 🕸️
+# Free Dumps for any Professional Exam Certification 🕸️

 This repository contains a Python script designed to scrape discussion links from the [Exam Topics](https://www.examtopics.com) website based on a specific provider and exam code.
 The script is optimized to run in Google Colab and uses parallel requests for efficient data fetching.
+### Fetches 2.5 pages per second 📄⌛

 ## Features ✨